Low cost or low risk?

 Low cost?
 Nonsense.
 Even NEGATIVE expense ratios would still render his HIGH RISK speculative products unsuitable.
-He charges retail investors an absurd 18bp for inflicting 50% losses (twice!) and horrific volatility on their portfolios.
+He charges retail investors an absurd 18bp for inflicting 50% losses (twice last decade) and horrific volatility on their portfolios.
 Bogle's "invention" is uninvestable even if it was 318 basis points cheaper than what he claims is "cheap".

 Which is better?
 Low cost or low risk?
-Time is the most precious measure of wealth so surely severity and duration below high water marks matter?
+Surely severity and duration below high water marks matter?
 Which is cheaper - paying a few basis points for 50% drawdowns, vicious volatility and years below high water marks or 2 and 20 for consistent long term performance?
-I wouldn't invest in passive funds if Bogle PAID investors 3% a year.
-Too risky.
+I wouldn't invest in passive funds if Bogle PAID investors 3% a year,

 Should we invest with dedicated, hard working managers that reduce volatility OR in a no work, unskilled speculative list of stocks S&P likes, with no attention to valuation or risk?
 Which would a prudent man REALLY chose?
 2 and 20 for smart alpha is a bargain compared to 0.02 for dumb beta.

 Low fee beta or high value alpha?
 It's safer to invest in skill.
 So-called "passive" are just ACTIVE trading models, badly designed with abysmal risk-adjusted returns but brilliantly marketed.
 Low fee?
 Index funds are VERY EXPENSIVE.
 Capital preservation is the priority.
 Deep drawdowns and vicious volatility are unacceptable.
 Better and safer ALTERNATIVES are the way to go.